Fresh Fruit Salad

 Ingredient Notes

-- Make the dressing by whisking together honey, lime juice, orange juice, both zests, and a pinch of salt.
-Chill it while you prep the fruit.
+- Prepare the dressing by whisking together the honey, citrus juices, zests, and a pinch of salt.
+Chill it while you prep the fruit so the flavors meld and the dressing thickens slightly.

-- Wash and cut all the fruit into bite-sized pieces, combining everything in a large serving bowl.
+- Wash and dry all fruit thoroughly; excess moisture can dilute the dressing.
+Cut the fruit into bite-sized pieces and gently combine everything in a large serving bowl.

 Recipe Variations